jatin33/linkedin-saved-post-categoriser/memory-bank/progress.md

 3. **SPA Navigation**: URL change detection for LinkedIn's architecture
 4. **Storage Efficiency**: Optimized data structures for Chrome sync limits
 5. **Performance**: Non-blocking DOM manipulation
+6. **Side Panel Migration**: Successfully transitioned the main UI from a popup to a Chrome Side Panel.

 ### What's Left to Build
 **Nothing critical** - extension is feature-complete for core use case